 Okay admittedly it’s not an attraction as such but there is a big buzz about the new LEGO shop in Leicester Square.
 When we visited London we went to the M&M shop, it was utter chaos but the boys liked it as it was HUGE and they could get more interesting coloured M&M’s.
 As big fans of LEGO they no doubt will want to explore the flagship store.

 We have also done London on the cheap.
 You can’t go wrong with lots of sand to play with at the Rainbow Park.
+If these attractions have made you more eager to visit, you can also pick up flights to London quite affordably.

 I have included a couple of ideas in my blog post about London on a budget but if you decide to book actual attractions shop around.